Diversity and Equality of Opportunity at JGU

 JGU views individuality and diversity among its members as both an enhancement and potential and has therefore implemented a diversity strategy to help guarantee equal opportunities and educational fairness.
 Among other things, it is the aim of JGU to make sure all stakeholders can fully and equally participate in university processes regardless of their age, gender, social and ethnic heritage, sexual identity and individual lifestyle.
 The diversity strategy was developed for the 'Diversity Audit' of the 'Stifterverband', in which JGU successfully participated in 2017 and that represented an initial phase of the introduction of targeted diversity management at the university.

 Respecting diversity and promoting equal opportunities have long been guiding principles at JGU and are part of our daily life here.
 JGU invests more than two million euros each year in supporting the promotion of women and providing funds for its equal opportunities program.
-It provides advisory and service institutions to a variety of target groups, such as the Equality and Diversity Office, the Family Services Center, its support services for handicapped students, the Psychotherapeutic Counseling Center and the Welcome Center for International Scholars.
+It provides advisory and service institutions to a variety of target groups, such as the Equality and Diversity Office, the Family Services Center, its Office of Accessibility, the Mental Health Services for Students and the Welcome Center for International Scholars.